On Generalized Uncertainty Principle: Measurements and Quantum Mechanics

-We begin by considering some needful basic features of quantum mechanics and measuremants of certain physical observables \cite{Dirac} needed for further developments in the later section.
-On the basis of dual nature of matter, it is well known that macroscopically it is possible to measure exactly the position of a moving particle at any instant and momentum of the particle at that position, but microscopically it is not possible to measure exactly (or with certainity) the position of a particle and it's momentum simultaneously.
-According to the usual quantum mechanics, the behaviour of a moving particle can be defined by a wave packet moving with a group velocity $ v_g = \frac{d \omega }{dk} $ which in accordance with the Max Born, the particle can be found anywhere within the wave packet.
-In other words, the position of the particle is uncertain within the limit of wave packet.
-Furthermore as the wave packet advances with the group velocity $ v_g $, there exists uncertainty in the velocity or the momentum of the particle.
+In this section, we review basic issues concerning the physics and mathematics of the uncertainty principle.
+Namely, we wish to begin our analysis by considering a set of needful fundamentals from the quantum mechanics and the measurement theory \cite{Dirac}.
+To do so, we first focus our attention on the role of a physical observable, whose string theory extension is offered in the next section.
+On the basis of the dual nature of matter \cite{Dirac}, it is well known that it is macroscopically possible to exactly measure the position and momentum of a moving particle at a given instant.
+However, it is microscopically not possible to exactly (or with certainty) measure both the position and momentum of a particle.
+A simultaneous measurement of the position and momentum of a particle requires the laws of wave mechanics.
+According to the quantum mechanical theory \cite{Dirac}, the behavior of a moving particle is defined by a wave packet, where the particle moves with the following group velocity $ v_g = \frac{d \omega }{dk} $.
+As per the Max-Born criterion \cite{Dirac}, the particle can be found anywhere within the wave packet.
+In this accordance, the position of a particle is uncertain within the limits of the wave packet.
+Furthermore, this consideration leads to the fact that the wave packet advances with the above group velocity $v_g$, and thus there exists uncertainty in the velocity or the momentum of the chosen particle.